-Under the omnibus agreement entered into with GasLog Partners and certain of its subsidiaries in connection with the Partnership's initial public offering, GasLog Partners has the option to purchase from us: (i) the Solaris, the GasLog Greece, the GasLog Glasgow, the GasLog Geneva and the GasLog Gibraltar within 36 months after we notify the Partnership's board of directors of the vessel's acceptance by her charterer, (ii) the Methane Lydon Volney within 36 months after the closing of GasLog Partners' IPO on May 12, 2014 which option will expire in May 2017 if not extended, and (iii) the Methane Becki Anne and the right to acquire GAS-twenty six Ltd. with its long-term bareboat charter of (and the right to acquire) the Methane Julia Louise (which is subject to a multi-year charter to MSL) within 36 months after the completion of its acquisition by GasLog on March 31, 2015.
+Under the omnibus agreement entered into with GasLog Partners and certain of its subsidiaries in connection with the Partnership's initial public offering, GasLog Partners has the option to purchase from us: (i) the GasLog Glasgow and the GasLog Gibraltar within 36 months after we notify the Partnership's board of directors of the vessel's acceptance by her charterer, (ii) the Methane Becki Anne and the right to acquire GAS-twenty six Ltd. with its long-term bareboat charter of (and the right to acquire) the Methane Julia Louise (which is subject to a multi-year charter to MSL) within 36 months after the completion of its acquisition by GasLog on March 31, 2015, which options will expire in March 2018 if not extended and (iii) the GasLog Houston within 30 days after we notify the Partnership's board of directors of the vessel's acceptance by her charterer.
 In each case, GasLog Partners' option to purchase is at fair market value as determined pursuant to the omnibus agreement.